- This post contains affiliate links. Read more here.

 To keep the water bacteria-free, the manufacturer recommends adding a couple drops of grapefruit seed extract.
 For best results, don’t place this pad in direct sunlight.

 Helpful Review: “We’ve now owned four of these beds.
 They’re good quality, but if you have a young destructive dog you might find yourself buying more.
 These are GREAT for the dog during the summer.
 They keep the dog cool on both carpet and tile.
 I can’t overstress how well these work.
 My dog is basically glued to it when it’s hot out, and it’s also way better for his elbows than the tile when he plops down on it.
-It’s great for geriatric dogs too.”Buy Now on Amazon for $52.94
+It’s great for geriatric dogs too.”Shop on Amazon

 This affordable cooling bed stays five to ten degrees cooler than room temperature.
 Perfect for using alone or in a pet carrier, this bed is also tough enough to deal with those unruly dog nails.
 It’s filled with non-toxic gel and can be easily wiped clean with a damp cloth.

 Helpful Review: “I have a pug and a toy fox terrier/chihuahua mix and they absolutely love this thing.
 I just leave it sitting on the living room floor and they gravitate towards it when they need to cool down (and sometimes fight over it).
 Both fit simultaneously if they are in the mood for sharing the space.
 The mat is tough too – I don’t think the dog nails can penetrate it.
-I definitely recommend this product.”Buy Now on Amazon for $29.99
+I definitely recommend this product.”Buy on Amazon

 The Chillz Pads come in three different sizes, so you’re bound to find a size that suits your dog.
 Made from comfy (yet durable) material, this cooling bed is not just for hot dogs – it’s also perfect for older animals, or those dealing with joint pain or recovering from surgery.